Five Mechanisms of Wounding to Exercise Control

 This mechanism is similar to the previous one, but not quite the same.
 Here, there’s a systematic blockage of dialogue on specific issues.
 As a rule, the aggressor prevents or sabotages the possibility of dealing with certain issues.
 They’re almost always connected with flaws in the person who holds the power in the relationship.

 The aggressor might deviate from the central issue, staying only on the periphery.
-They also might react with obvious discomfort when certain topics or mentioned.
+They also might react with obvious discomfort when certain topics are mentioned.
 This is likely to lead the other party to avoid such dialogues, thus the aggressor achieves their goal.

 3. Belittling the other person